We are funded by our readers and may receive a commission when you buy using links on our site.

 HitmanPro doesn’t slow your PC down and it has a really user-friendly interface, but, unfortunately, that’s about as good as it gets.
 The on-demand scan failed to detect malware files, which is alarming considering it is the primary reason for using an antivirus.

-There are other options on the market that provide better value for money, and are better capable of combating malware threats.
+Other options on the market provide better value for money and are better able to combat malware threats.
 Keep reading for the full testing data and information about how I came to this conclusion.

 TRY OUR TOP-RATED ANTIVIRUS RISK-FREE